nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_social_context.md

 {% include custom/section.warnbanner.html %}

 ## Social Context Section Content##
-The Social context section carries information about the social context of the patient, elements should be rendered as sub headings in any html sent.
+The Social context section carries information about the social context of the patient, elements should be formatted as sub headings in any html sent.

 <table>
 	<thead>